But our bees are in trouble! There are multiple factors putting bee populations at risk in the UK and around the world.

 - Shrill carder bees come out from May to September and nest in tussocks.
 They are quite rare!

 Honeybees are the only type of bee to make the type of honey eaten by humans, which is the end product of the nectar they use for food.
 Nectar is passed between bees to provide sustenance, and each extracts a bit of the water in the mixture.
-Once all the water is gone, the end product – honey – is packed into the honeycomb structure.

 The majority of honeybees live in managed hives, and the most common species – the Western honeybee – is a result of human domestication.
 It is unusual to find a truly wild honeybee colony.